akullpp/chrysanthium/posts/2014-04-11-css-preprocessors.md

 ---
-title: "CSS Preprocessors"
+title: 'CSS Preprocessors'
 date: 2014-04-11
 tags: post
-permalink: /css-preprocessors
+path: /css-preprocessors
 ---

 A preprocessor is a program that processes input which is then used as input for another program.
 Take for example the C preprocessor which uses `#` directives for includes.
 The CPP could be considered a independent language and CSS preprocessors are indeed a kind of scripting language which generate style sheets.